SpankChain/spankbank/Readme.md

 Alternatively, it would force users to manage multiple stakes and multiple addresses and have to decide in advance how to divide up their stakes - this seems cumbersome and is easily avoided by allowing the user to split their stake later on
 This also helps address security issues around staking - if a staker’s account is compromised, we want them to be able to change the address to a new account
 This doesn’t work if we don’t allow splitStake after checking in

+Meta
+Will the documentation include the comments?
+Seems redundant if it doesn’t